 Further information about marking criteria (including marking rubrics) will be provided on the Unit's Canvas website.

-The contact hours for each student in this unit consist of 22 hours of lectures (2 hrs x 11 weeks) and 20 hours of tutorials (2 hrs x 10 weeks).
-The remaining 108 hours of workload should be distributed across the various assessment tasks and self-directed study.
+The contact hours for each student in this unit consist of 22 hours of lectures (2 hrs x 11 weeks) and 16 hours of tutorials (2 hrs x 8 weeks).
+The remaining hours of workload are distributed across on campus field work (3h), off campus field work (24h), the mini-conference (4h) and the various assessment tasks and self-directed study.